Ecclesiastical Architects & Surveyors Association

 a) There will be:

-ii) Retired Members, who have been Members of the Association for a period of at least 5 years, have retired from general practice.
+ii) Retired Members, who having previously been Members of the Association for a period of at least 5 years, have retired from any active professional practice.

-iii) Honorary Members and Honorary Life Members, who shall by reason of their special eminence, distinction and special interest in matters relating to ecclesiastical architecture be deemed as worthy of such membership.
+vii) Honorary Members who shall by reason of their special eminence, distinction and special interest in matters relating to ecclesiastical architecture be deemed as worthy of such membership by the General Committee.
+Honorary Members shall not have to pay an annual subscription fee.

-iii) Honorary Members and Associates may participate in all general and annual meetings of the Association; shall receive all Association publications but will have no vote nor be eligible for election as officers or members of the General Committee.
+iii) Affiliate Members, Associate Members, Student Members, Honorary Members, and Church Support Officer Members may participate in all general and annual meetings of the Association; shall receive all Association publications but will have no vote nor be eligible for election as officers or members of the General Committee, nor be eligible to have their name added to the public list of Members of the Association or to use the post nominals “EASA”.

 RULE 4 ATTAINMENT OF MEMBERSHIP

-e) Honorary Members and Honorary Life Members may be elected by the General Committee by a simple majority upon the written nomination of two Members or Retired Members of the Association.
+c) Life Members and Honorary Members may be elected by the General Committee by a simple majority upon the written nomination of two Members or Retired Members of the Association.

-f) The names of newly elected Members and Associates shall be announced at the next General Meeting of the Association.
+h) The names of all newly elected Full Members, Life Members and Honorary Members shall be announced at the next General Meeting of the Association.

 RULE 5 EXPULSION FROM MEMBERSHIP